 A Short History of the Founding of Phoenix Lodge No. 8

-During the colonial period of our nation, warrants and charters were issued by the several grand lodges of Europe and England to selected individuals in America for the purpose of operating as a Provincial Grand Lodge.
-Some colonial territories had as many as four of these grand lodges in operation.
+During the colonial period of our nation, warrants and were issued by the several grand lodges of Europe and England to select Freemasons in the United Kingdom and British America for the purpose of operating as Provincial Grand Masters.
 Historical references and documentation indicate that two of these Provincial Grand Lodges organized by England and Scotland were operating, independently, within the North Carolina territory.

 As early as 1750 - and potentially as early as the 1730s - a number of English and Scottish regimental (military), "Provincial" lodges, and both regular lodges (those with a proper warrant, charter, or dispensation to operate) and irregular lodges (those without official authority to operate) had been organized in North Carolina by the Scots and Europeans who had settled in the colony.